fiquett/Viper_SmartStart_Control/README.md

 This software is provided as-is with no warranty whatsoever.

-Viper could do things to block this kind of behavior if they want.
+Viper could do things to block this kind of behavior if they want, hopefully they do not.
 Also, if you cause problems (by sending lots of trash to the Viper servers or anything), your on your own.